-- For the first three months of being licensed, you will not be allowed to transport anyone under the age of 18, unless they're immediate family members.
-If you ignore this law and are stopped by law enforcement, the restriction could be extended to six months or more, and you also may have to pay a fine.
+- For the first 6 months of being licensed, you will not be allowed to transport anyone under 18 years old, unless they're immediate family members.
+If you ignore this law and are stopped by law enforcement, the restriction could be extended to 6 months or more, and you also may have to pay a fine.

-- The blood alcohol concentration (BAC) limit for drivers under the age of 21 is 0.02%.
+- The blood alcohol concentration (BAC) limit for drivers under 21 years old is 0.02%.
 With most body types, even one drink will put them over that limit.
 You could be immediately arrested if pulled over and tested by law enforcement.

-- Until you reach age 18, your parents have the right to request the cancellation of your driver license at any time.
+- Until you reach 18 years old, your parents have the right to request the cancellation of your driver license at any time.
 Nevada law states that if the request is granted, you will be required to surrender your license.

 Everyone always says driving is a privilege, not a right, and while that may sound like adult-speak designed to keep you in your place, more than anything it's a sign of just how important safe driving is.
 Unsafe drivers usually end up hurting not only themselves, but also other people and property.

 Aside from all the ominous statistics, getting your driver license is still a huge accomplishment, and something to look forward to.
 With practice comes experience, little by little, and if you start out with a solid foundation of education and knowledge, you can soon be counted among the safe and secure drivers on Nevada highways.